JackSlater777/JS---main-module/README_eng.txt

 List of plugins:
 - Accumulate_Creatures_In_Dwellings.dll – if an external dwelling is captured, it accumulates creatures from week to week
-- always_3_army_stack_and_2_lvl_creature_building_built.dll – the player always starts with a full army, and the player's starting castle has the level 2 creature building constructed
 - ConfluxDwellingType20.era – external dwelling of Conflux creatures with 4 slots grants +1 Conflux bonus to all four elementals for the player, not just air elementals
 - HotA_TargetedAoeShot.era - added ability for controlled area shot on creatures with MON_FLAG_SPLASH_SHOOTER by pressing G
 - InstantAnim.dll – adds continuous animation to creatures in battle, as in HotA